Cookie Consent by Privacy Policies Generator Sieve of Eratosthenes: Benchmarking Rust, Nim, Go against C

 when isMainModule:

+However, it came at a 10% performance cost even though it is performing the same high-level operations as the explicit version.
 While we are dabbling with the modern garbage-collected but flexible languages, we can add Go as the last language in our comparison study.

 Go version